noodlemctwoodle/homeassistant/guides/android_adb.md

 ### Mini Media Player Setup instructions

-The [Media monitoring](https://github.com/noodlemctwoodle/homeassistant/blob/master/user_content/views/media_user_content.yaml) view for HKI can be found here.
-I have added `#comments` for people using Dwains Theme to remove sections of code that are not needed.

-Nvidia Shield ADB requires some scripts to be created which can be found [here](https://github.com/noodlemctwoodle/homeassistant/blob/89d4268f29c5b997aacb96c7ba8a1b30562bf0e5/packages/ha-core/areas/living_room/living_room_media.yaml#L24)
+Nvidia Shield ADB requires some scripts to be created which can be found [here](https://github.com/noodlemctwoodle/homeassistant/blob/4fc9a4634a3bf423a8cec746b7c5d4f542dd697a/packages/ha_core/areas/living_room/living_room_media.yaml#L21)

 The scripts are used to open apps on your shield when the button is tapped on Mini-Media-Player and can also be used in automation.
-If you have an application that is not supported by my view, I have written a guide on how to [query](https://github.com/noodlemctwoodle/homeassistant/tree/master/packages/hki_views/media_monitor#adb-setup-guide) ADB for any application you have on the shield.
+If you have an application that is not supported use the guide below to query ADB for any application you have on the shield.

 # ADB - Android Debug Bridge